 A rare event in SEMAP’s history occurred this week – we posted a new job position!
 We have funding to add someone to our staff to work on several grant-related projects.
 This person will work on our business and marketing workshops; support our 1:1 technical assistance opportunities; and work on our fiber and regenerative agriculture projects.
 If you know someone suitable/interested send them our way.
 The application deadline in March 29th but we plan to start phone interviews on a rolling basis.

 SEMAP has USDA grant funding for technical assistance for beginning and direct market farmers in the areas of marketing, branding, promotions, advertising, business planning, diversification, or value-added production.
-This opportunity runs through the summer but
+This opportunity runs through the summer but act soon if you are interested as funding is limited.
+Learn more about our Beginning Farmer program.

 We are hard at work on the 2019 Local Food Guide.
 It is the definitive resource for finding local food and farms.
 Here is the link to update your free listing.
 We distribute the Local Food Guide across the 75- town in Bristol, Plymouth and Norfolk counties.
 We also have advertising opportunities in the Guide.
 This is a terrific opportunity to reach customers across the Southeastern Massachusetts region that are interested in local and sustainable food, healthy lifestyles, good eating, the outdoors and our natural environment.
 Readers are looking for family and interactive experiences, and support their local businesses and communities.
 Advertising in our Guide will bring your business to the attention of an engaged and enthusiastic audience at the same time as you support an organization that supports farming in our region.